 If a tax bill is not out, then the proration will be based on an estimated tax amount.
 Typically that’s just the previous year’s amount.
 Then there’s a credit from the seller to the buyer for their portion.
 When the tax bill finally does come out, the buyer is responsible for the full bill.

-Overall, tax prorations are a beneficial aspect of real estate transactions that help to ensure fairness, clarity, and simplicity for both the buyer and the seller.
+Overall, tax prorations help ensure fairness, clarity, and simplicity for both the buyer and the seller.